Have you ever wondered if rabbits can eat onions?

 These compounds can cause damage to a rabbit’s red blood cells, leading to anemia and other health problems.

-In addition to the potential health risks, rabbits are herbivores and their digestive system is designed to process fibrous plant material such as hay, grass, and leafy greens.
+In addition to the potential health risks, rabbits are herbivores whose digestive system is designed to process fibrous plant material such as hay, grass, and leafy greens.

 Onions are not a natural part of a rabbit’s diet and can cause digestive upset, including bloating, gas, and diarrhea.

-If you’re looking to feed your rabbit a variety of vegetables, there are plenty of other options that are safe and healthy for them to eat.
+If you’re looking to feed your rabbit a variety of vegetables, plenty of other options are safe and healthy for them to eat.

 Some examples include carrots, kale, parsley, cilantro, and romaine lettuce.